1 person – Photos + video package.

 Heh, we do the same but in a different way.
-We have to capture everything from the bride preparation until the first dance.
-We have to present the final effect in the best possible way.
+We have to capture everything from the bride preparation until the first dance in the case of full-day coverage.
+We have to present the final effect in the best possible way – that’s our goal and we make our clients aware of it.
+Only quality service without compromise.
 What is interesting, that what is interesting for the photographer may not be worth to capture for a video man.
 A good example will be group photos.
 Usually, very static, staged… I’ll do this a little bit different.
 I, as a photographer on a wedding day, I have to photograph my wedding couple with their families and guests, for a video man it is usually, the time when can do something else (e.g try to drink a cup of tea and run 🙂 ) because a recording of posing people to group photos isn’t interested from a video point of view.
+Is that more clear?

 Generally, in photos and video, we try to capture exactly the same things but in a very different way and it is extremely difficult to do both things on the highest level at the same time.
 Photographer and videographer, have to look at everything part of the day from a different way, Take into consideration different technical details, lighting etc. I and Jasper are aware that we can meet our couples expectations if we would do both things at the time.
 Would you?

 Photographing and video of the first dance.